 If you are exploring remote parts of Indonesia, you will realize that locals will only be able to speak in their local native tongue and some Bahasa Indonesia, Indonesia’s official language.
 In case you plan to visit a remote Indonesian village, it is best to learn a few useful and basic phrases in Bahasa.
 Here are a few to get you started:

-Indonesians are friendly people, especially the kids.
+Indonesians are friendly people, especially the children.
 Depending on how often tourists visit an area, the locals might be shy and timid at the beginning.
 However, they will open up quickly to friendly tourists.
-In some places, you will be awaited by enthusiastically arm-waving kids on the local habour jetty.
+In some places, you will be awaited by enthusiastically arm-waving children on the local harbor jetty.
 Try to mingle with them, do “selfies” and make some funny faces.
 Show them that you are a fun-loving person and no different than they are.
 It is a surefire way to make them feel at ease and comfortable.
 In exchange, they will show you around their village and favorite places.
 You can pick up a few useful words to communicate while in town!

 Please think about the local culture.
 Take the local culture and customs in consideration when choosing gifts.
 For example, in some areas of Indonesia, it’s customary to bring food or snacks as a gift.
 Also, money is never a good gift!